-The San Diego Community College District’s Colleges and Continuing Education may maintain community service programs including, but not limited to the following courses: classes in civic, vocational literacy, health, technical education as well as classes in the fields of music, art, handicraft, science, literature, nature study, aquatic sports and athletics.
+The San Diego Community College District’s Colleges and Continuing Education may develop and offer community service classes in fields including but not limited to civic, vocational, literacy, health, technical and general education, music, art, handicraft, science, literature, nature study, aquatic sports and athletics.

-The community services programs shall be designed to contribute to the physical, mental, moral, economic, or civic development of the individuals enrolled in it.
-Community service courses shall be open for admission of individuals who can benefit from the programs.
+The community service classes shall be designed to contribute to the physical, mental, moral, economic, or civic development of the individuals enrolled in it.
+Community service classes shall be open for admission of individuals who can benefit from the classes.

-No General Fund monies may be expended to establish or maintain community services courses.
-Students involved in community services courses shall be charged a fee not to exceed the cost of maintaining the courses.
-Courses may also be offered by for remuneration by contract or with contributions or donations of from individuals or groups.
+No General Fund monies may be expended to establish or maintain community service classes.
+Students involved in community service classes shall be charged a fee not to exceed the cost of maintaining the classes.
+Classes may also be offered by for remuneration by contract or with contributions or donations of from individuals or groups.

 References: